ci-bonfire/Sprint/myth/_docs_src/tutorials/caching.md

 # Caching Strategies

-This section discusses ways to get the most performance out of your application via View Caching and the specifics of using it within Sprint.
+This section provides some things to think about regarding getting the most performance out of your application via View Caching and the specifics of using it within Sprint.

 None of these items are unique to Sprint, but I felt it would be helpful to go over some of them since they will affect how you would structure your application.
+This also doesn’t cover proxy-caching or anything outside of Sprint and CodeIgniter, though those techniques can definitely give your application an even further burst of speed and reduce your server’s resource usage.

 ## Full Page Caching
 CodeIgniter provides a very simple way to handle [full page caching](http://www.codeigniter.com/userguide3/libraries/output.html#CI_Output.cache) in your applications.